 - The American Local (Southeast, American, $$)

-- Coco Donuts (Southwest, Donuts + Coffee, $) – seems like the newest Portland local fave.
-They’re solid donuts but sometimes too soft in texture for my liking.
-Their space looks like it’s pretty much made for Instagram.
-Their most popular one is lavender and is usually sold out by the afternoon, but there are so many locations now.
+- Coco Donuts (Southwest, Donuts + Coffee, $) – seems like the newest Portland local fave for donuts.
+They’re sometimes too soft in texture for my liking.
+The space looks very pretty and photogenic.
+Their most popular donut is lavender and is usually sold out by the afternoon, but there are so many locations now.

 - Wiz Bang Bar (Southwest, Ice cream, $) – If you like soft serve, this Salt & Straw’s sister store.
 Everyone raves about their magic shell, but I thought it was okay.
 Still on the list, because I want to give it another shot.
-Last time it was melting faster than I could eat it.
+Last time it was melting faster than I could shovel into my mouth.

 - Banh Mi Nam Loc (Montavilla, Vietnamese, $) – If you want an authentic, no-frills grilled pork banh mi, this is a great spot.